quantiacs/documentation/en/source/reference/evaluation.md

 * Futures: since January 1, 2006 to submission time;
 * Bitcoin Futures: since January 1, 2014 to submission time.

-The **calc_stat** function allows to calculate the complete statistics of an algorithm including the Sharpe ratio.
+The **calc_stat** function calculates the full statistics of an algorithm, including the Sharpe ratio.

 **Function**